FrankThonig/TestCase.Selenium.UserRegistration/README.md

 ```
 Assert.assertTrue(
-	isDisplayedLoggedInTextCorrect(
+	isActualLoggedInTextCorrect(
 		expectedLoggedInText,
-		displayedLoggedInText),
+		actualLoggedInText),
 	"\n" +
-	"Displayed logged in text is not correct.\n" +
+	"Actual logged in text is not correct.\n" +
 	"Expected logged in text:\n" +
 	expectedLoggedInText +
 	"\n" +
-	"Displayed logged in text:\n" +
+	"Actual logged in text:\n" +
-	displayedLoggedInText +
+	actualLoggedInText +
 	"\n");
 ```

-The auxiliary method `isDisplayedLoggedInTextCorrect` determines if the contents of the expected and the displayed logged in texts match.
+The auxiliary method `isActualLoggedInTextCorrect` determines if the contents of the expected and the actual logged in texts match.

 *Sequence Part 4*